Skip to main content

 Below is a map of what it takes to earn your master's and PhD at the UR School of Nursing.

-MS-PhD in Nursing Curriculum
+MS-PhD in Nursing Combined Program Curriculum

 MS and PhD courses are taken in a very rigorous three years of full-time enrollment after which the master’s degree is awarded.
 You will then continue to complete the PhD dissertation proposal and dissertation research.
 Throughout the program, you will work closely with faculty who are active in research and experts in their field.

-The first three years of MS and PhD coursework are very intensive, with five days per week of classes, clinical hours, Research Assistantship work, and study time required to meet the program goals.
+The first three years of MS and PhD coursework are very intensive, with five days per week of classes, clinical hours, and study time required to meet the program goals.
 Having a strong support system while in this program is key to your success.
 Students are strongly discouraged from taking on employment more than one day per week.
 Financial support is available for full-time study.

 Sample Degree Plan